6 The R API: entry points for C code

 : Given the ordered vector xt of length n, return the interval or index of x in xt[], typically max(i; 1 <= i <= n & xt[i] <= x) where we use 1-indexing as in R and Fortran (but not C).
 If rightmost_closed is true, also returns n-1 if x equals xt[n].
 If all_inside is not 0, the result is coerced to lie in 1:(n-1) even when x is outside the xt[] range.
 On return, *mflag equals -1 if x < xt[1], +1 if x >= xt[n], and 0 otherwise.

-The algorithm is particularly fast when `ilo` is set to
+The algorithm is particularly fast when `ilo`{.variable .var} is set

-`left_open = TRUE` basically replaces all left-closed right-open
+basically replaces all left-closed right-open intervals t) by

 A system-independent interface to produce the name of a temporary file is provided as